-A test was taken, part of the way through detoxifying.
+A test was taken, part of the way through the chelation detoxifying.
 The test results did take longer than expected to be returned from the USA, indicating similar results to those from the UK, the Environmental 16 Metal Blood test and urine test results, that were already available.

 A test for inflammation, severity and response to treatment taken during the chelation programme.
 Results were suggestive to be in the normal public range tested after the dental root treatment, crown and amalgams had been removed from the mouth.

-NHS Ultrasound Scan and Blood Testing
+NHS Ultrasound Scan And Blood Testing